What is the function of PTL?

 Thank you to all the parents that sign up to be a Room Parent.
 It is a critical role at St. Matthew and is one that helps keep things running smoothly.

 Spirit Wear is a great way for parents and students to show your St. Matthew pride.
 Samples of different spirit wear items can be found at school.
-Orders can be placed by filling out the Spirit Wear Order Form and emailing to the contact information on the form or leaving it in the school office.
+Orders can be placed by visiting our online order page.

 Spirit Wear makes a great Christmas present.
 Each fall the order deadline to place orders to be received by Christmas will be sent out via the school newsletter.